 Grand Canyon

-There is a technical route down the Grand Canyon, with one 17m abseil… or you can keep your feet dry by following the signposted Grand Canyon Track between Evans Lookout and Neates Glen.
+There is a technical route down the Grand Canyon, with one 17m abseil… or keep your feet dry by following the signposted Grand Canyon Track between Evans Lookout and Neates Glen.
 The trail passes waterfalls, ferns and spectacular views – but it’s one of the most popular bushwalks in the Blue Mountains National Park, so start early or avoid weekends.

 Distance: 6.5km (3-4 hours)